-Note: Section Three includes individual website URLs for more detailed information on the FEMA programs in Section Two, that are also the sources of the guoted passages.
+Note: Section Three includes individual website URLs for more detailed information on these two FEMA programs that are also the sources of the quoted passages.

-2.2.3 Other Federal Agency Programs
+2.2.3 OTHER FEDERAL AGENCY PROGRAMS

 Although FEMA programs are typically thought of as the primary sources of federal agency hazard mitigation project funding, there are a significant number of agencies with programs relevant to local HMPs and hazard mitigation project implementation.
 The following indicates some of the federal programs which may be of assistance in funding certain types of hazard mitigation projects - or portions of those projects.